 |Recommended Stay||2 days|

-Perched at 2420 m, Binsar is surrounded by peaks of Nanda Devi, Nanda Kot, Panchachuli and Kedarnath.
-This little hamlet is surrounded by the Wildlife Sanctuary where one can be in the company of rare animals, flora and fauna.
-With lots of opportunity for adventure travel, including hiking, camping and nature walk, Binsar will take you deep into the wild.
+Perched at 2420 m, Binsar is surrounded by peaks of Nanda Devi, Nanda Kot, Panchachuli, and Kedarnath.
+This little hamlet is surrounded by the Wildlife Sanctuary, where one can be in the company of rare animals, flora, and fauna.
+With lots of opportunities for adventure travel, including hiking, camping, and nature walk, Binsar will take you deep into the wild.

 Stay & Food Options